Battle of Kettle Creek: American response

 The Continental Army commander in the South, Major General Benjamin Lincoln, based in Charleston, South Carolina, had been unable to respond adequately to the capture of Savannah.
 With only limited resources (he was short of both men and funds), he was able to raise about 1,400 South Carolina militia, but did not have authorization to order them outside the state.
 On January 30, he was further reinforced at Charleston by the arrival of 1,100 North Carolina militia under General John Ashe.
 Then he immediately dispatched them to join Williamson on the South Carolina side of the Savannah River near Augusta.

 The Georgia banks of the Savannah in the Augusta area were controlled by a Loyalist force led by Colonel Daniel McGirth, while the South Carolina banks were controlled by a Georgia Patriot militia led by Colonel John Dooly.
+Colonel John Dooly was a close associate and partner with Elijah Clarke.
 When about 250 South Carolina militia under Colonel Andrew Pickens arrived, Pickens and Dooly joined forces to conduct offensive operations into Georgia, with Pickens taking overall command.
 They were at some point joined by a few companies of North Carolina light horse militia.

 On February 10, Pickens and Dooly crossed the Savannah River to attack a British Army camp southeast of Augusta.
 Finding the camp unoccupied, they learned that the company was out on an extended patrol.
 Suspecting they would head for a stockaded frontier post called Carr's Fort, Pickens sent men directly there while the main body chased after the British.
 The British made it into the fort, but were forced to abandon their horses and baggage outside its walls.
 Pickens then besieged the fort until he learned that Boyd was passing through the Ninety Six district of South Carolina with seven to eight hundred Loyalists, headed for Georgia.
 He reluctantly raised the siege and moved to intercept Boyd.